axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ## V
 ### Validator
-A validator is an individual or entity that is responsible for validating transactions and generating blocks within a blockchain.
-Each blockchain protocol has its own parameters for what constitutes an acceptable validator and how these validators operate.
+A validator is an individual or institution that validates transactions and generates blocks within a blockchain by running a validator node.
+Blockchain protocols have their own parameters for what constitutes an acceptable validator and how it operates.

+There are three types of validators on Ronin: Validator Candidates, Standard Validators, and Governing Validators.
+Standard Validators participate in block production and operate Ronin Bridge.
+Governing Validators act as Standard Validators but also govern the network through proposals.

-On Ronin, a distinction is made between a validator and a node operator, where the former is responsible for managing the validator's profile, claiming rewards, and performing other GUI-related tasks, while the latter is in charge of setting up and running the client software on the node.
+In this documentation, a distinction is made between a validator and a node operator.
+The former is responsible for managing the validator's profile, claiming rewards, and performing other GUI-related tasks, while the latter is in charge of setting up and running the client software on the node.

-There are two types of validators on Ronin: Standard Validators and Governing Validators.
-Standard Validators participate in block production and ensure that the bridge is always operational.
-Governing Validators act as Standard Validators with the additional responsibility of making governing decisions that shape the future of the network.
+It's also common to use the term "validator" to refer to the validator node itself.

+## W
+### Web3 games
+Web3 games are video games that leverage blockchain technology to provide new features and experiences for players.
+These games often use non-fungible tokens (NFTs) to represent in-game assets and provide players with true ownership of those assets.
+They also incorporate decentralized finance (DeFi) elements, allowing players to earn cryptocurrency and participate in yield farming or liquidity provision within the game.

+For example, Axie Infinity is a blockchain-based play-to-earn game built on the Ronin network.
+Players can buy, train, breed, and battle pets called Axies, available as NFTs to earn the in-game currency Smooth Love Potion (SLP).
+Axie Infinity players can also sell their Axies in the marketplace to earn real money.